How does God want us to live in a caustic culture that's becoming increasingly hostile to biblical values?

 Every generation is accountable for its own influence on society—good or bad.
 This isn't the first time God's people have fought an uphill battle against a hostile culture.

-Many people have had it worse.
+Many Christians have experienced worse.

 Sound incredible?
 Could things like this happen again?
 Without a doubt.
 What God has done before, He can do again.
 He will use faithful men and women who choose to follow Him.
 Who are they?